emb417/wccls-data/README.md

 Basic dev server runs on start; using nodemon to reload the express server as you work on your app.

+# Automation
+start.sh, scrape.sh, and com.wccls.Availability.plist are included to help setup automation.
+I used Automator to create an application using start.sh contents, then added the app to my user login apps.
+I used LaunchControl to setup the plist that runs scrape.sh every 15 minutes.

 # Appendix

 Availability: